rancher-sandbox/cos-toolkit-docs/content/en/docs/Customizing/configure_grub.md

 ---
-title: "Grub2"
+title: "GRUB"
-linkTitle: "Grub2"
+linkTitle: "GRUB"
 weight: 3
 date: 2017-01-05
 description: >
-  Grub2 default boot entry setup
+  GRUB 2 default boot entry setup
 ---

 cOS (since v0.5.8) makes use of the grub2 environment block which can used to define